Plynk investment app Download App

 Investing is simply defined as using your money to buy something with the intention that it could grow in value.
 Now, what's inflation?
 And what’s it got to do with investing?

 We all know the price of most things goes up over time—from clothing to groceries, home goods, and gas.
 Even your morning cup of coffee is more expensive now than it was not long ago.
+This is inflation.

 How can investing help you beat inflation?

-Think about it this way: Maybe today you buy that cup of coffee for $2.50.
+Think about it this way: Maybe today you buy cup of coffee for $2.50.
 However, a few years from now that same coffee might cost $2.75, so your $2.50 will no longer be enough to buy it.
 With inflation, you're not able to purchase as much in the future with the same amount of money.
 The 25-cent bump in coffee may not seem like much now, but as prices rise for the things that you spend your money on regularly, those increases add up!

 Here's the bottom line: It's important to find ways to help your money grow, or you could start to lose your buying power over time.
 Money in a bank account will generally pay you small amounts called interest, but it may not be enough to keep up with inflation.